wenyang1208/fiery_dragon/README.md

   -

 Self-defined extension:
-- Time limit per game round
+- Time limit per game round:
+  - Before starting each round, players will be prompted to set a time limit for the current round.
+  - A timer will be displayed during the game, indicating how much time left the players have before the game is forced to end.
+  - If a player wins the round before the timer runs out, the timer will stop.
+This is followed by a winning pop up message, giving a choice to start a new round with the same time limit set.
+Not much changes from Sprint 3 implementation.
+  - However, in the event the timer runs out before a player wins the round.
+The player closest to the end (back to their cave) will be the winner.
+The same winning pop up message will appear, and the player has a choice to start a new game with the same time limit set.

 # Documentation
+Sprint 3:
-Refer to docs/Sprint3 for UML class diagrams and the review of each solution in Sprint 2.
+- Refer to docs/Sprint3 for UML class diagrams and the review of each solution in Sprint 2.

+Sprint 4:
+- Refer to docs/Sprint4 for revised UML class diagram along with other relevant deliverables.

 # Technologies used
 - Java